 The Ultimate List of Baby Socks that Stay ON!

 Featured on Shark Tank, Squid Socks have patent-pending silicone “squiggly dots” inside the cuff of the sock that makes them near impossible for babies and toddlers to pull off.
 They come in sizes from teeny-tiny newborn to 3T, so you can even get your toddler’s socks to stay on.
 Even better, these adorable socks come in three packs in a ton of colors–both boys, girls, and gender-neutral.
 I love the ruffly dress socks for little girls!

-To Add To Baby Socks You Already Own – “Sock Ons”
+Clever Sock Gizmos to Add To Baby Socks You Already Own – “Sock Ons”

-These genius devices are slipped over your baby’s existing socks, making them near impossible for babies to pull off.
+These genius devices are slipped over your baby’s existing socks, making them nearly impossible for babies to pull off.
 Sock-Ons literally lock the socks on baby feet!
 These sock guard devices are only meant for young babies, though, not for children who are walking and can’t be worn with shoes.